will1410/1711training/opac/patron.md

 * Their e-mail address (provided no one else has that e-mail address on their account)

-If more than one patron uses the same e-mail address, then they must enter their username or their library card number.
+If more than one patron uses the same e-mail address, then they must enter their username or their library card number in addition to the e-mail address.
+And, of course, if the patron does not have an e-mail address saved in their account, they cannot receive a password reset e-mail at all.

 ![17.11 Forgot your password](../.gitbook/assets/1711-370.patron.jpg)